 The historic theme near our downtown Annapolis rentals continues with a visit to the Treaty of Paris Restaurant, located at 16 Church Circle.
 Located inside an inn built in the 18th century, stone walls, wide-planked wood floors, and a brick fireplace whisper at the history of the building, while the food served loudly proclaims itself to be thoroughly modern and absolutely American!

 Renovated to its former 1747 glory, the Reynolds Tavern, and 1747 Pub was once the home and business space of American businessman William Reynolds; George Washington was rumored to have fallen for Mr. Reynold’s wife, Mary, when visiting The Beaver & Lac’d Hat, Reynold’s original tavern and hat shop.
 Today’s menu is quite similar to what you might have expected to find in the 18th century, with a few modern adaptations.

 When Only the Best Will Do

 All of our downtown Annapolis rentals offer privacy, comfort, and convenience right in the heart of Annapolis, making them perfect for romantic getaways or large gatherings.
 Each is cleaned thoroughly.
-No matter what brings you to Annapolis, we invite you to use our website search engine or browse our listings to book Annapolis rentals downtown for your next trip.
+No matter what brings you to Annapolis, we invite you to use our website search engine or browse our listings to book Annapolis rentals for your next trip.